Creating an Activation

 Select the Sync Behavior: Select an option to define how the data must be synchronized.

 Query Field(s): Select the check box next to the fields to be mapped.
 All mapped fields are automatically disabled for selection.
 Once the Activation is created, all unselected fields are dropped.

 Note: In most Targets, for all sync behaviors except Insert, you must select at least one identifier field.
 Activate updates the records in the Target object based on these identifiers.
 The identifiers cannot be changed once the Activation is created and are disabled during the Update Existing Mapping action.
 Read the Data Model section of the respective Target for the identifiers that you can use.

 Target Object Field(s): Select the respective fields to which you want to map the query fields.
 You must map the Target object fields to compatible query fields.
 The mapping categories are:

 Fields you must map (Required): Map all the fields in this category.
-In the case of identifiers, whether unique or composite, and mandatory fields, the Target field(s) are automatically selected and you must map them to compatible type(s) from the query field(s).
+In the case of identifiers, whether unique or matching, and mandatory fields, the Target field(s) are automatically selected, and you must map them to compatible type(s) from the query field(s).
 You can select a field from the drop-down only if there is more than one identifier available for the selected object.

-For example, to synchronize data with the Zendesk Organizations object in the Upsert sync behavior, you can use
+For example, to synchronize data with the Salesforce Contact object in the Upsert sync behavior, you can use the

 - Activate automatically selects the best matching Target object fields by default.
-You can change the selection from the drop-down.
+However, you can change the selection from the drop-down.

-- Once a Target field is mapped, it is disabled for selection from the drop-down.
+- Once a Target field is mapped, it is disabled for further selection from the drop-down.